oussamamellakh/Email-Phishing-Detection-Tool/README.md

 pip install -r requirements.txt
 ```

+## How the Tool Works 📜
+#### 1. SPF, DKIM, DMARC Verification:
+The script checks the Authentication-Results header for SPF, DKIM, and DMARC results.
+If any of these fail, the risk score increases.
+#### 2. Sender Domain Mismatch:
+The script compares the domain in the From header and the Return-Path header.
+A mismatch increases the risk score.
+#### 3. Suspicious Routing:
+The tool checks the "Received" headers for suspicious routing behavior, such as unverified servers or unexpected hops.
+#### 4. Phishing Keywords:
+The subject line is checked for common phishing-related terms (e.g., "urgent", "suspend", "login", etc.).
+#### 5. Suspicious Links:
+The script analyzes URLs in the email body.
+It checks for:
+- URL shorteners (e.g., bit.ly, goo.gl)
+- IP addresses instead of domain names
+- Deceptive domains (e.g., "paypa1.com" instead of "paypal.com")
+#### 6. Risk Score Calculation:
+Each indicator is assigned a risk score.
+If the total risk score exceeds predefined thresholds, the email is flagged as "HIGH", "MEDIUM", or "LOW" risk.

 ## How to Use 🖥️
 #### Option 1: Analyze an Email File
 1. Save your raw email (including headers) as a .eml file.